SapuSeven/BetterUntis/README.md

 - No account settings
 - No support for multiple accounts _(although I wrote timetable-specific code in a way to allow relatively easy implementation of this)_
 - No 'last updated'-indicator
+- Almost no unit and integration tests

+## Project Git Structure
+I established a simple system to manage this Git repository.
+Basically, there are two main branches: **master** and **develop**.
+They both are permanent and can't be deleted.

+### Branch: master
+This branch always and only contains the latest release version.
+This includes alpha/beta releases.

+### Branch: develop
+This branch contains the current development version.
+Small changes and fixes can be committed directly to this branch.

+When it reaches a state ready to release, it can be merged into the **master**-branch and a new release can be published.

+### Other branches
+Especially bigger features which require multiple commits should branch off **develop** and merge back into it.
+These should be named to describe the feature as clearly as possible.

+These branches have a limited lifetime.
+After the last merge back into **develop**, they should be deleted if no longer needed.